 We strongly suggest you remove dogs during the photography & touring process.
 When you hide their food, beds, toys etc and bring strangers in it spells stress for our furry friends!
+They may act in ways that are unexpected during this time of stress.
 It’s best to take them on a long walk or ride while house is being photographed.
-This not only creates a safe process for your photographer, but it will relieve the pets as well.
+This not only creates a safe process for your photographer and their equipment, but it will relieve stress on the pets as well.

 TIP: Remove/stow all pet items and ask a neutral party (your agent) about the “sniff test” as you may be “noseblind” to your own pet’s unique aroma. 🙂

 9. Don’t overlook entrance ways and near doors.

 Put all personal items away in a closet (jackets, keys, shoes, alarm clocks, dresser items, bric-a-brac etc).

 This is the number one thing that will ensure the most positive viewing experience of your photos and home for any potential buyer.
 Make all beds, vacuum, dust and tidy each room and remove/pack up any and every cluttered area that might make your house look smaller.
 Think of it as a time saver - now you wont’ have to do this again when you move!
 Do this yourself, consult your agent, or ask about getting pro advice and/or services from our WRP staging team.

 You can do it!
 We want your process to be smooth and stress free, so the day your photographer arrives is not the day to be doing this!
 Go over this list with your agent and plan some time to have all this done before the photographer arrives so you can enjoy the process fully.